True Grandeur: Cover art

 The cover art, which features the upper body and head of a young woman floating in a sea of light looking back on the distant figure of a golden man trailing behind her, was painted by the award-winning, New York based water color artist Laurie Goldstein-Warren.

 References to other Los Angeles novelists and artists

-Conrad, the protagonist and first-person narrator of the story, makes references to authors and artists that inspired him throughout the book.
-At the beginning of chapter 3 he references a series of authors that wrote Los Angeles Novels and Hollywood Novels, including F. Scott Fitzgerald for This Side of Paradise, The Great Gatsby, and his Hollywood novel, The Last Tycoon, writer Harold Robbins for his Los Angeles novels The Dream Merchants and The Carpetbaggers, as well as Los Angeles fiction authors John Fante, Budd Schulberg, Gavin Lambert, Alison Lurie, Nathaniel West, MacDonald Harris, and Pulitzer Prize Winning author Norman Mailer.
+Conrad, the protagonist and first-person narrator of the story, makes references to authors and artists that inspired him throughout the book, mostly authors of Los Angeles Novels and Hollywood Novels at the beginning of chapter three.
+These include F. Scott Fitzgerald for This Side of Paradise, The Great Gatsby, and The Last Tycoon; writer Harold Robbins for his Los Angeles novels The Dream Merchants and The Carpetbaggers; Los Angeles fiction authors John Fante, Budd Schulberg, Gavin Lambert, Alison Lurie, Nathaniel West, and MacDonald Harris; and Pulitzer Prize winning author Norman Mailer.